PabitraPati/Python_Practice/README.md

 Python_Practice
 ===============

-Contains all solution related to basic Python questions
+Contains all solution related to basic Python questions.
+Most of the solutions work both in Python 2.7 as well as in Python 3.

 - Pyramid Creation
 - Checking Prime and non-Prime number